madhank93/learn-k8s-ckad/README.md

   namespace: kubernetes-dashboard
 spec:
   rules:
     - host: my-app.com # Valid domain address, map domain name to IP address of the entry node and any incoming request must be forwarded to internal service
       http:
         paths: # Incoming urls matching the path are forwarded to the backend.
+          - pathType: Prefix
+            path: "/"
-      - backend:
+            backend:
+              service:
-          serviceName: my-internal-service # service name and port should correspond to the name of internal service
+                name: my-internal-service # service name and port should correspond to the name of internal service
+                port:
-          servicePort: 80
+                  number: 80
 ```

   </p>